Troels Lund Poulsen: Political career

+Poulsen joined Venstre’s youth wing, Venstres Ungdom (VU), in 1992.
+He served as chairman of the VU branch in Tørring-Uldum from 1993 to 1994, and the national chairman of VU from 1997 to 1999.

-Poulsen was first elected into parliament at the 2001 Danish general election.
+He was first elected to the Folketing in the 2001 Danish general election, representing the Juelsminde constituency, later renamed the Hedensted.
+He was re-elected in 2005 and subsequent elections.

-On 23 February 2010, he was appointed as Minister of Taxation, while Karen Ellemann took over the Ministry of the Environment.
+From 2001 to 2006, Poulsen served as Venstre’s spokesperson on foreign affairs and gender equality.
+In September 2006, he became the party’s political spokesperson.

+In November 2007 he joined the Rasmussen III Cabinet, as Minister for the Environment.
+In February 2010, he became Minister for Taxation.
+His tenure was marked by a major political controversy in 2011 involving leaked tax information concerning Stephen Kinnock, the husband of opposition leader Helle Thorning-Schmidt.
+Although Poulsen denied involvement in any leak or political interference, the case led to a formal inquiry.
+A later commission found no evidence that he had ordered the leak or attempted to influence the tax authorities, but criticised his handling of the matter, resulting in a parliamentary reprimand.

 On 8 March 2011, he was appointed Minister of Education, following Tina Nedergaard's resignation on the same day.

-In late 2011, he became the center of a dispute regarding the disclosure of confidential documents in favor of discrediting the former Danish prime minister, Helle Thorning-Schmidt and her husband Stephen Kinnock due to their tax relations.

-The affair happened in the 2011 Danish parliamentary election and involved the head of SKAT (the Danish tax agency) Copenhagen (Erling Andersen), the Permanent Secretary of State in the Ministry of Taxes, Peter Loft, and the spindoctor of Lund Poulsen, Peter Arnfeldt.

 On 28 June 2015, he was appointed Minister of Business and Growth in the government of Lars Løkke Rasmussen II.
 On 28 November 2016, he was moved from here to the position of Minister of Employment.

 He was appointed minister of economic affairs on 15 December 2022 when Mette Frederiksen presented her second cabinet.
 On 6 February 2023, he became acting minister of defence while Jakob Ellemann-Jensen was on leave.
 On 22 August 2023, the appointment became permanent.
 On 23 October 2023, he replaced Ellemann-Jensen as Deputy Prime Minister after his resignation as party leader of Venstre.
 He was elected leader of Venstre on 18 November 2023, with Stephanie Lose taking over as minister of economic affairs.

 On 9 February 2024, he stated, "Denmark should speed up its military investments after new intelligence indicates that Russia is rearming faster than expected and that it could attack a NATO country within three to five years".